 After a 20 minute drive through thick sand that looks like you are going no where, BAM, there it is.
 The guides make sure you “get the shot” and are very knowledgable about cameras, they know everyone wants to take great photos as part of their experience.
 The guides are in charge of making sure you get through the canyon, get your photos, and get back out safely.
 There are very narrow passages and they time the tours so there are only a limited number of people in the canyon at once.
 Our guide told us the best tour times are the one we took (11am) and the 2pm.
 She said it is busiest and most crowded at 1pm.
 Weather affects the availability of tours, so check the weather on the day scheduled for your tour.

 This tour includes a stop at Glen Canyon Dam.
-On the way back to Sedona/Flagstaff the guide take questions and allow folks to relax.
+On the way back to Sedona/Flagstaff the guide takes questions and allows folks to relax.
 There is a bathroom break at a lovely trading post each way.
 This full day tour is more than worth the time and cost.
-Below are some photos from the “main event” of the tour, Antelope Canyon.
+Follow this link for some photos from the “main event” of the tour, Antelope Canyon.